10 Picture-based Activities for English Language Learning

 P.S.
 Click here to take advantage of our current sale!
 (Expires at the end of this month.)

-These will become great emergency lessons when you have to cover at short notice too.
+These will become great emergency lessons when you have to cover them at short notice too.
 However, don’t get too caught up in the need to have professionally-produced pictures.
 I always say that a good language teacher should be able to teach on a desert island with just a stick and sand!

 Pictures add another dimension to any English lesson, making it memorable and fun.
 In short, pictures are invaluable additions to your teaching toolkit.
 Test them out and see what your students think.